davidwrede/chef-web-docs-1/step_resource/step_resource_ohai_reload_after_create_user.rst

+.. tag resource_ohai_reload_after_create_user

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To reload |ohai| configuration after a new user is created:
+To reload Ohai configuration after a new user is created:

 .. code-block:: ruby